History of circumcision: Egypt

-According to studies, the Egyptian rite of circumcision, which was performed at the age of puberty, did not involve the amputation of an annular piece of the foreskin as in the Jewish rite.
+According to studies, the Egyptian rite performed at the age of puberty, did not involve the amputation of an annular piece of the foreskin as in the modern Jewish rite of brit milah.
 Instead, it would have involved excising a triangular section, or alternately just creating a longitudinal incision, in the dorsal face of the foreskin.
+In modern terms, this is preputioplasty and/or dorsal slit (superincision).
 This is supported by artworks and statues showing foreskins, some of which present an incision on the glans, not an annular circumcision.

-However, there is also evidence of individuals circumcised the traditional way.
-The rite might have mutated into this variation by the time Herodotus visited Egypt.
+There is also limited evidence of some individuals with circumcision.
+The rite may then have changed to circumcision by the time of Herodotus' visit to Egypt.

-Circumcisions were performed by priests in a public ceremony using a stone blade.
+The rite was performed by priests in a public ceremony using a stone blade.
 It is thought to have been more popular among the upper echelons of the society, although it was not universal and those lower down the social order are known to have had the procedure done.
 On the other hand, medical historian Frederick Hodges argues there is evidence against the purported prevalence of circumcision in Egypt, proposing it was limited to priests, functionaries and some workers.

-Based on engraved evidence found on walls and evidence from mummies, circumcision has been dated to at least as early as 6000 BCE in ancient Egypt.
-Ancient Egyptian mummies, which have been dated as early as 4000 BCE, show evidence of having undergone circumcision.
+Based on engraved evidence found on walls and evidence from mummies, the rite has been dated to at least as early as 6000 BCE in ancient Egypt.
+Ancient Egyptian mummies, which have been dated as early as 4000 BCE, show evidence of having undergone the rite.

-At the mastaba of Ankhmahor in Saqqara, an engraved wall provides an account of Uha, dated to the 23rd century BCE, which indicates that he and others underwent male circumcision.
+At the mastaba of Ankhmahor in Saqqara, an engraved wall provides an account of Uha, dated to the 23rd century BCE, which indicates that he and others underwent the rite.